Skip to content

 But - it can be easier.

-With highly-configurable building permit software, and an online community portal for quick and easy access to permitting services, governments can connect stakeholders and work streams into one centralized system, and save a ton of time and effort.
+With highly-configurable permit software and an online community portal for quick and easy access to permitting services, governments can connect stakeholders and work streams into one centralized system, and save a ton of time and effort.

 Emphasizing the critical role of good communication to building permitting efficiency, and how much a central permitting portal can improve not only that, but how involved stakeholders collaborate, Sri notes that the benefit of one central portal for both staff and applicants to use to access services and manage deliverables cannot be overstated.
 Especially if municipalities can standardize their processes so acquiring a permit is the same from place to place, the efficiency gains would be huge.